aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/connect-to-aptos-network.md

     ```
 5. Pull latest of the terraform module `terraform get -update`, and then apply Terraform: `terraform apply`.
 6. Download the `genesis.blob` and `waypoint.txt` files published by Aptos Labs team.
-7. Update your `account_address` in the `validator-identity.yaml` and `validator-fullnode-identity.yaml` files to your **owner** wallet address.
+7. Update your `account_address` in the `validator-identity.yaml` and `validator-fullnode-identity.yaml` files to your  **pool address**.
 Do not change anything else.
 Keep the keys as they are.
 8. Recreate the secrets.
 Make sure the secret name matches your `era` number, e.g. if you have `era = 3`, then you should replace the secret name to be:
   ```bash
   ${WORKSPACE}-aptos-node-0-genesis-e3